Stutthof concentration camp: Death march

 The evacuation of prisoners from the Stutthof camp system began on 25 January 1945.
-When the final evacuation began, there were nearly 50,000 prisoners, the majority of them Jews, in the Stutthof camp system.
+When the final evacuation began, there were nearly 50,000 prisoners, most of them Jews, in the Stutthof camp system.
 The prisoners were marched in the direction of Lauenburg in eastern Germany.
-Cut off by advancing Soviet forces the Germans forced the surviving prisoners back to Stutthof.
+Cut off by advancing Soviet forces, the Germans forced the surviving prisoners to march back to Stutthof.

 In late April 1945, the remaining prisoners were removed from Stutthof by sea, since the camp was completely encircled by Soviet forces.
 Again, hundreds of prisoners were forced into the sea and shot.
 Over 4,000 were sent by small boat to Germany, some to the Neuengamme concentration camp near Hamburg, and some to camps along the Baltic coast.

 On 5 May 1945, a barge full of starving prisoners was towed into harbour at Klintholm Havn in Denmark where 351 of the 370 on board were saved.
 Shortly before the German surrender, some prisoners were transferred to Malmö, Sweden, and released into the care of that neutral country.
 It has been estimated that around half of the evacuated prisoners, over 25,000, died during the evacuation from Stutthof and its subcamps.

 Soviet forces liberated Stutthof on 9 May 1945, rescuing about 100 prisoners who had managed to hide.